-In a split test, they found that employees who demonstrated that UPA behavior earned on average 51% more in tips, compared to those who demonstrated only mediocre behavior.
+In a split test, they found that employees who demonstrated the upbeat and positive attitude earned on average 51% more in tips, compared to those who demonstrated only mediocre behavior.
 In other words, customers responded really well – and with their wallets – to employees that made them feel good.

 What does it mean to talk happy?

-Talking happy means conveying a positive tone and energy to make your customers feel good when they talk to you.
+In simple terms talking happy means conveying a positive tone and energy to make your customers feel good when they talk to you.
 At Buffer, they like to call it “the warm fuzzies.”
 Austin Powers likes to call it “feeling groovy.”
-However you want to look at it, when you’re a support rep, your words set the tone for the way you interact with customers and for every interaction after that.
+However you want to look at it, when you’re a support rep or customer service agent, your words set the tone for the way you interact with customers and for every interaction after that.
 If you can find and replace some of those pedantic, critical, passive-aggressive or dismissive with better word choice, a more positive energy, wouldn’t you do it?
 That’s what this handy guide is for, to “find and replace” your vocabulary with a better one.

 We’ve seen how customers love support reps who talk happy; in the casino it brought the dealers more than 50% extra tips, and it can have a similar effect for the bottom line of companies in any sector.
 Wouldn’t it be great, then, if we all talked happy all the time?
 Let’s face it, life’s not always a bunch of roses, and we all sometimes enter the workplace in a less than joyous mood.
 It’s important that customer service agents learn to leave their everyday problems at home, and embrace positivity when at work.
 Positivity sessions and role plays can really help with this; think of an upbeat and positive attitude as being like a muscle, the more you exercise it the bigger the UPA gets.

 Why talking happy and great customer service is more important than ever before